wandb/docs/docs/guides/registry/link_version.md

 Link artifact versions to a collection to make them available to other members in your organization.

 When you link an artifact to a registry, this "publishes" that artifact to that registry.
-Any user that has access to that registry can access linked artifact versions when you link an artifact to a collection.
+Any user that has access to that registry can access the linked artifact versions in the collection.

 In other words, linking an artifact to a registry collection brings that artifact version from a private, project-level scope, to a shared organization level scope.